 A WMS service layer is made up of three entries arranged hierarchically in the Contents pane.
 At the top is the name of the WMS service, which contains all the WMS map layers.
 The next level is WMS group layers, whose only function is to organize WMS sublayers into related groups.
 There is at least one WMS group layer, but there can be any number of WMS group layers (and even nested groups within groups).
 WMS group layers do not contain any map layers; it is the third group, WMS sublayers, that actually contains the map layers.

 WMS group layers and sublayers are always part of a WMS service.
 When you add individual WMS sublayers, one WMS service entry in the Contents pane is created for each sublayer added.
 The more WMS service sublayers there are in the map or scene, the more requests to the server are sent, which can affect performance.
 You can use the Layer Properties dialog box to add or remove WMS sublayers of an existing WMS map layer in ArcGIS Pro.
 When adding a small list of WMS sublayers, a flat list of layers with no group layers is added to the Contents pane.

 WMS service sublayer legends

 When a WMS service includes legend information, you can view the WMS sublayer's symbology in the Contents pane by expanding a layer in the service.
 The legends for the layers in WMS services are hidden by default in the Contents pane, since accessing a legend for one layer in a WMS service requires sending a request to the server.
 For each additional layer, an additional request is sent to the server.
 This can affect how quickly the map and legend are displayed.

 Some WMS services do not include legend information about the symbols used by the layers in the service.
 When legend information is not available, no symbology is shown for the layers in the Contents pane.
-These layers will be listed in the Contents pane, but they cannot be expanded.
+These layers are listed in the Contents pane, but they cannot be expanded.